What To Look For Before Buying An "Off-The-Books" / "All-Cash" Restaurant

-Other major concerns in a deal like this would be: L&I issues (call the local municipality to see if there are any), outstanding vendor invoices (you can get a good idea by calling all of the local vendors and inquiring about your interest in possibly setting up new accounts), any existing liens, unpaid/back taxes, pending lawsuits, real estate issues, pending or delinquent assessments, zoning issues*, upcoming plans for the immediate area (think public works, sewer, etc... as well as plans submitted or permits requested by potential future neighbors).
+Other major concerns in a deal like this (or any transfer really) would be: L&I issues (call the local municipality to see if there are any), outstanding vendor invoices (you can get a good idea by calling all of the local vendors and inquiring about your interest in possibly setting up new accounts), any existing liens, unpaid/back taxes, pending lawsuits, real estate issues, pending or delinquent assessments, zoning issues*, upcoming plans for the immediate area (think public works, sewer, etc... as well as plans submitted or permits requested by potential future neighbors).
 A competent attorney should be able to help you navigate most, if not all, of these potential issues.

 *If the Seller is operating under a conditional use or zoning variance- that could pose a serious problem since, in many municipalities, that approved use goes away when ownership changes (sometimes immediately and sometimes after a defined period of time).

 That doesn’t make things impossible it just means you may have to consider alternative business structures where the current owner remains involved / invested.

 While these are all issues to be discussed with a practicing lawyer (which I am not); I would assume/hope that any conditional use would be tied to the building rather than to the business since each can be treated and leverages independently...so long as there is no interruption in business operations and a break in title only.
 You’ll also want to make sure that there are no restrictive terms or conditions in the deed or defects / exceptions in the title either (e.g., / easements or restricted uses).